 4. The Big Banana, Coffs Harbour

 My father was a big advocate for family road trips but he came from the school of “get there as fast as you can” rather than “take your time and see some sights”.
 Year after year we’d cruise straight past the Big Banana, regardless of the chorus of pleas coming from the back seat of the family Holden.
 Well, I am pleased to report that at the ripe old age of thirty-nine and a half I have been to the Big Banana and it was totally worth it.
 The video of my five-year-old daughter on the toboggan with her father begging to “go faster, Daddy!” and her squeals of frightened delight when he did is destined to become a family classic.
-In addition to the Banana itself, the tour of the banana plantation and the toboggan, there is ice-skating, mini-golf, and laser tag, and with a water park due to open later this year I’m sure our first visit will not be our last.
+In addition to the Banana itself, the tour of the banana plantation and the toboggan, there is ice-skating, mini-golf, laser tag, and a water park—so I’m sure our first visit will not be our last.